-A student meeting the criterion for Proficiency Level 3:

-- is expected to exceed NCLEX-PN standards in this content area. - should demonstrate a high level of knowledge in this content area that confidently supports academic readiness for subsequent curricular content. - should exceed most expectations for performance in this content area.
+LEVEL 3 Scores meeting the Proficiency Level 3 standard can be considered to exceed most expectations for performance in this content area.
+Scores at this level were judged by the content expert panel to indicate a student as likely to exceed NCLEX-PN standards in this content area.
+ATI advises these students to engage in continuous focused review to maintain and improve their knowledge of this content. \Note that these definitions were based on expertise of the nurse educators who participated in the cut score study.
+No empirical study was conducted relating NCLEX-PN performance to performance on the Content Mastery Series, nor was any study conducted demonstrating a statistical relationship between Content Mastery Series performance and actual job performance.
+These Proficiency Level definitions were used by cut score study participants for the purpose of making their empirical ratings of item difficulty.

 \Note that these definitions were based on expertise of the nurse educators who participated in the cut score study.
-No empirical study was conducted relating NCLEX-PN performance to performance on the Content Mastery Series, nor was any study conducted demonstrating a statistical relationship between Content Mastery

-Series performance and actual job performance.
-These Proficiency Level definitions were used by cut score study participants for the purpose of making their empirical ratings of item difficulty.
+No empirical study was conducted relating NCLEX-PN performance to performance on the Content Mastery Series, nor was any study conducted demonstrating a statistical relationship between Content Mastery Series performance and actual job performance.
+These Proficiency Level definitions were used by cut score study participants for the purpose of making their empirical ratings of item difficulty

 Hill College Nursing

-Requirements and Grading Grid for ATI Comprehensive Content Mastery Exams VNSG 1500, VNSG 1509, VNSG 2510, VNSG 1330, VNSG 1334, VNSG 1331
+Requirements and Grading Grid for ATI Comprehensive Content Mastery Exams

+VNSG 1500, VNSG 1509, VNSG 2510, VNSG 1330, VNSG 1334, VNSG 1331